 With the knowledge that the Dry Bag hanger can easily support up to 25kg, I lock my car and clip the bag onto a nearby fence, leave it to work its magic and go and have a peek at the remainder of the swell that’s peeling in.
 As usual, it looks as if the waves are getting better than when I was in the water.
 I’d never normally consider putting my wetsuit back on and returning to the sea for a last few dusk waves… but my suit is nearly dry.
 Should I?
 Shouldn’t I?
 I decide that I owe it to the future me, sitting at my desk tomorrow, filled with regret, obsessively checking the surf-cam.
 In I go, for just one more wave.

-To find out more about the Dry Bag, which is available to buy online or at selected stockists, please visit: https://thedrybag.co.uk
+To find out how to buy dry bags and more about the Dry Bag, which is available to buy online or at selected stockists, please visit: https://thedrybag.co.uk